-Although we’re still fully in the throes of pandemic-required social distancing, it’s likely that, with a lot of caution and discretion, we’ll be able to start welcoming a friend or two back to our homes for drinks, a snack, and a much-needed catch-up in the near future.
-And if you instead opt to continue quarantining with your families, significant others, and/or roommates, then it’s worth thinking about finding ways to enjoy the beautiful spring and summer weather, even if you’re restricted to your own backyard.
+Although we’re still fully in the throes of pandemic-required social distancing, it’s likely that, with a lot of caution and discretion, we’ll be able to start welcoming a friend or two back to our homes for a couple of drinks, a snack, and a much-needed catch-up in the near future.
+And if you instead opt to continue quarantining with your families, significant others, and/or roommates, then maybe it’s worth thinking about finding ways to maximize the beautiful spring and summer weather, even if you’re restricted to your own backyard.

 Bocce ball, a long-time favorite among retirees, has experienced a recent resurgence, with bars in major metropolises like NYC, Chicago, and Los Angeles setting up bocce courts in their backyards and courtyards for patrons to enjoy.
-If you have a reasonably flat lawn and a bit of determination, then you’ll be able to build your own bocce set-up.
-With a finished court and only a few carefully chosen snacks and cocktails, you’ll have the makings of a full-fledged backyard bocce party, even if the guest list just includes the folks living under your roof.
+Good thing, you can build your own bocce set-up at home as long as you have a reasonably flat lawn and a bit of determination.
+With a finished court and only a few carefully chosen snacks and refreshing cocktails, you’ll have the makings of a full-fledged backyard bocce party, even if the guest list just includes the folks living under your roof.

 First brought to the United States during the Italian immigration rush at the turn of the 20th century, bocce ball can be played with as few as two players.
 The game takes place on a bocce court, or a bordered area filled in with sand or soil.